-A student majoring in history must complete 58 quarter hours in the major, the general studies program, and all baccalaureate degree requirements as outlined in this bulletin.
+A student majoring in history must complete 57 quarter hours in the major, the general studies program, and all baccalaureate degree requirements as outlined in this bulletin.
 Students must complete and present a senior history thesis.

 HIST 221, 222 History of the United States 8

 HIST 121 The West and the World

-or 4
+or

+HIST 254 History of Christianity 4